Dimtemp/PowerShell-training/800-datetime.md

-# working with date and time
+# Working with date and time

-## Task 1: working with date and time
+## Task 1: using Get-Date
 1. Run this command to display the current date and time: ```Get-Date```
 1. Run this command to inspect the DateTime object: ```Get-Date | Get-Member```
 1. Notice the Get-Date command produces a System.DateTime object (top of the Get-Member output).
 It has many intereseting methods and properties.